josegherran/h0-hack-the-zero-stack/ARCHITECTURE.md

 ### 6.7 Vercel AI SDK — Chat Streaming

 The `/api/chat` route uses the Vercel AI SDK's `streamText` function with the `@ai-sdk/amazon-bedrock` provider to stream Claude 3.5 Sonnet responses to the browser via SSE (`text/event-stream`).
-The Vercel API Route authenticates to Bedrock using AWS credentials stored as environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`).
-The contract's extracted text is injected as context in the system prompt, scoped to the authenticated user's organization.
+The Vercel API Route authenticates to Bedrock using **short-lived credentials acquired via OIDC federation** (`AWS_ROLE_ARN` assumed at request time — replaces static `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` from v1.1.0, see ADR-009).
+The contract's extracted text is read from `analyses.extracted_text` (populated by the Lambda worker during analysis) and injected as context in the system prompt — no S3 fetch is required on each chat turn (NFR-01.9).
+The text is scoped to the authenticated user's organization before injection.

+### 6.8a SSE Status Stream — `/api/contracts/:id/status-stream`

+A dedicated Vercel API Route that holds an open SSE connection and delivers a single push event when analysis completes.
+On connection open, the route subscribes to a Vercel KV pub/sub channel keyed by `contractId`.
+When the Lambda worker publishes `{ status: 'done' }` to that channel, the route emits `data: { status: "done" }\n\n` and closes the stream.
+If no event arrives within 30 seconds, the browser's fallback polling resumes (NFR-01.6).
+This replaces the primary 2-second polling loop, reducing Aurora Data API calls from O(N × duration / 2) to O(1) per analysis.

 ### 6.8 AWS SES — Email Alerts